gertvv/gemtc/README.md

 GeMTC R package
 ===============

-[GeMTC][1] is a library for Mixed Treatment Comparison (MTC) model generation.
+[GeMTC](http://drugis.org/gemtc) is an R package for Mixed Treatment Comparison (MTC) model generation.
 MTC is also known as Network Meta-Analysis.

 Building
 --------

 The build has only been tested on Ubuntu GNU/Linux.
 You need R and make.
 To build and install the R package, simply 'make install'.

+You will need a working installation of rjags, BRugs, or R2WinBUGS.

 License
 -------